‘Tis the season for cutting Christmas trees on the Reese family farm.

 “No, not that one either.
 You must have something uglier than that?”

 After some more thinking, I came up with a solution — the Austrian pines!
 I walked them over to the back corner of the farm where we have a stand of unshorn, wild-looking Austrian pines we planted as a field border and windbreak.
 I pointed to the looming, lanky, awkward trees with my tree saw.

 The girl’s crooked grin gave me her answer.

+We chopped off the top of the sprawling, awkward pine.
+There was no doubt that it was ugly.
 I firmly believe that even the ugliest tree can look good when decorated well, but I was even skeptical with this one.
-It was pretty horrid looking, but that girl sent me some before and after photo proof that even the ugliest tree looks beautiful with the right vision.
+It was pretty horrid looking.
+The girl, though, sent me some before and after photo proof that even the ugliest tree looks beautiful with the right vision.